 Julie of the Bryon Shire Echo had come through.

-In the course of publicising my book, I’ve done a fair few radio interviews and, believe me, there is nothing like it, the most amazing privilege and pleasure: You’ve worked really, really hard and long against all odds on something you can now be proud of and all they want you to do now is talk about it – ‘On Air’ red light, you’re ON… It would suffice to say that there’s one job I would be happy to perform five days a week, nine to five for the rest of my life: Studio Guest.
-No, I’d pay them.
-You hear about prolific authors who are Introverted.
-Yep, despite the fact they’ve forged a successful career closed to 99.9% of the population telling the whole world all about what they think, they are ‘Introverted’.
-Fine: One side of their personality is desperately shy and private, the other side compensates for it.
-But I say to these ‘introverted authors’, “Can I please have your next radio spot?
-You won’t enjoy it, and I’ll love it.
+In the course of publicising my first book, I’d done a fair few radio interviews already and, believe me, there is nothing like the experience.
+It’s the most amazing privilege and pleasure: You’ve worked really, really hard and long against all odds on something you can now be proud of and all they want you to do now is talk about it – ‘On Air’ red light, you’re ON… It would suffice to say that there’s one job I would be happy to perform five days a week, nine to five for the rest of my life: On-Air Studio Guest.
+You hear about prolific authors who are ‘introverted’.
+Yep, despite the fact they’ve forged a successful career devoted to telling the whole world all about their inner-most thoughts, they claim to be ‘Introverted’.
+Okay… One side of their personality is desperately shy and private, the other side compensates for it.
+Yet I say to these ‘introverted authors’, “Can I please have your next radio spot?
+You won’t enjoy it and I’ll love it so can I please have it instead of you?
 Thank you.”

-Friday August 6th is my Big Day: I’m flying up to Byron Bay – I’ll be staying with my parents a half hour south in Alstonville which I always love and am I looking forward to Opening Night!
-The Literati and Glitterati will be assembled at The Byron Bay Surf Club, and, just to be sure, I’ve checked with the Festival Director the previous day: I’m ON the List.
-Phoning the Festival office from my parents’ place – just to check that my ticket will be waiting for me at the door to the grand gala – the voice on the other end of the line says, “Um, look I have to stop you there… Opening Night?
+Friday August 6th was my Big Day: Me flying up to Byron Bay to staying with my parents a half hour south in Alstonville which I always love and was I looking forward to Opening Night!
+The Literati and Glitterati would be assembled at The Byron Bay Surf Club, and, just to be sure, I’d checked with the Festival Director the previous day: I’m ON the Door List.
+Arriving and phoning the Festival office from my parents’ place – just to check that my ticket would be waiting for me at the door to the grand gala – the voice on the other end of the line says, “Um, look I have to stop you there… Opening Night?
 That was last night.”

-(Insert sound effect here: Bagpipes being machine-gunned, dying with a groan of tragic deflation.)
+(Insert sound effect here: Bagpipes being machine-gunned and dying with a groan of terminal deflation.)

-Yes, having, for months, believed that Opening Night was on Friday August 6th 2010, having been told by a string of successful authors, “Yep, see you there, Justin”, having written an extended online article about how much I was looking forward to Opening Night on Friday August 6th then having had that article printed as the lead story on the Festival in a commercial newspaper, and finally having checked that I was indeed on the Opening Night guest-list… it was on Thursday night.
+Yes, having for months believed that Festival Opening Night was on Friday August 6th 2010, having been told by a string of successful authors, “Yep, see you there, Justin”, having written an extended online article about how much I was looking forward to Opening Night on Friday August 6th then having had that article printed as the lead story on the Festival in a commercial newspaper and finally having checked that I was indeed on the Opening Night guest-list on Friday night it was on Thursday night.
 It always has been.
 Every year.

-The sight of a grown man weeping is never an easy one for onlookers to bear, let alone for the parents of that grown man, but, on the bright side, at least now my poor father would not have to bear the sight of me pouring myself into his car at the end of Opening Night reeking of martinis and cigarettes and wearing Kathy Lette’s lipstick and feather boa.
-Seriously though, I relished the bonus evening in a whirlwind weekend that I could now spend in the company of me dear mum and dad.
-Barbeque!
+The sight of a grown man weeping is never an easy one for onlookers to bear, let alone for the parents of that grown man, but, on the bright side, at least now my poor father would not have to bear the sight of me pouring myself into his car at the end of Opening Night reeking of martinis and cigarettes and wearing Kathy Lette’s feather boa.

-With my panel appearances tomorrow, today was for taking in the vibe, and what a vibe it was: Wall-to-wall book-lovers strolling between and packing out three huge marquees and three minor, something excellent underway in each at all times.
-My first impression of the Festival was that the crowd was overridingly Female: Think Left-leaning cashmere shawls, expensive sunglasses, funky jewellery, a dramatically coloured hairdo here and there, the occasional poncho and male.
+With my panel appearances on Sunday, Saturday was for taking in the vibe, and what a vibe it was: Wall-to-wall book-lovers strolling between and packing out three huge marquees and three minor, something excellent underway in each at all times.
+My first impression of the Festival was that the crowd was overridingly female: Think Left-leaning cashmere shawls, expensive sunglasses, funky jewellery, a dramatically coloured hairdo here and there, the occasional poncho and male.
 For this is the demographic that buys, reads, and (not surprisingly) publishes books in this country.
-On the morrow, I resolved, I would try to speak to them.
+On the morrow, I resolved, I would try to connect with them.

 Still, my must-see event of the morning was “30 Minutes with Tony Martin”.
 As the moment for his appearance approached, I hovered about the wings of the marquee, supremely ready to converse with my ‘fellow author’.
 Then there he was…

-“H-h-hi, T-Tony… M-My name’s J-Justin um,” I drop my sunglasses, stoop to recover, “…Jus-tin ah,” rising up I hit my head on the marquee guy-cable, “look I forget what the rest of my name is right now but hi!”
+“H-h-hi, T-Tony… M-My name’s J-Justin um,” I drop my sunglasses, stoop to recover, “…Jus-tin ah,” rising I hit my head on the marquee tent-cable, “look I forget what the rest of my name is right now but hi!”

-“Yeah, hi, Justin.
-Hey, that bit you said you like from Lolly Scramble, that’s what I’m doing today!”
+Tony Martin: “Yeah, hi, Justin.
+Hey, that bit you said you like from my book Lolly Scramble, that’s what I’m doing today!”

 Tony went on, was introduced, and began to read.
 What then transpired was 30 solid minutes of mass hilarity.
 What had seemed very, very funny to me as printed words on a page was transformed, by Tony’s vocal performance of it, into something quite transcendentally comic: As if the passage hadn’t been written to be read but to be performed, the few hundred in the audience simply lifted from one level of delight to the next from start to finish.

-And, hell, I was on with this guy tomorrow?
+And, hell, I was on-stage with this guy tomorrow?

-Yet if there is any living icon to the words, ‘The show must go on’, it was that profoundly impressive woman… And go on it did.
+Yet if there is any living testament to the words, ‘The show must go on’, it was that woman… And go on it did.

-Due in part to my frenetic book-spruiking duties in the Dymocks Books Marquee (more of this in Part 2), I was only able to catch the last few minutes of “Writing, Growing and Bob”, featuring author Blanche d’Alpuget and a certain Mister Hawke.
-A few words from the man himself will, however, stay with me…
+Due in part to my frenetic book-spruiking duties in the festival’s Dymocks Books Marquee (more of this in Part 2), I was only able to catch the last few minutes of “Writing, Growing and Bob”, featuring author Blanche d’Alpuget and her husband, ex-Australian Prime Minister, Bob Hawke.
+A few words from the man himself will stay with me…

 “Look.
 I have no problem with Tony Abbott as a man… None whatsoever… Not as a person… But his ideas are DISASTEROUS.
 He would be a very DANGEROUS Prime Minister.”

-With the light turning golden, shadows lengthening, it was time for me to catch my ride back home to Alstonville – my faithful old dad waiting for me in the car just outside the Festival gates.
-As I ambled down that dusty road, tired but happy, dear readers, I found myself approaching two smiling faces.
+With the light turning golden, shadows lengthening, it was time for me to catch my ride back home to Alstonville – my father waiting for me in the car just outside the festival gates.
+As I ambled down that dusty road, tired but happy, I found myself approaching two smiling faces.
 And, yes, they were smiling at me.
 Could it be?
 Was it…?
 Yes, it was.
 Jody Luanne Cavanagh and Lynda Taylor from Facebook.
 What a lovely way for me to end my first day at the Festival, walking, laughing and talking as we did like old friends down that road.
 (And Jody had just won the Festival’s live-performance Hemmingway-style short story competition this very day!)
 Our respective lifts just up ahead, they would see me tomorrow, they promised.